For anyone who’s ever been involved with verbally abusive and manipulative people, at some point we ask ourselves:

 - my father’s drinking

 - our poor, working-class upbringing

-We were meant to feel sorry for them and put up with whatever belligerent or mean things said.
+We are meant to feel sorry for them and put up with whatever belligerence or cruelty said or done.

-I wasn’t allowed that excuse.
-Others’ experiences, whether identical far worse, will be minimized and tossed aside.
-If finally cornered and unable to deny that someone else has suffered more, you’ll hear rationalizations like: “It’s different for them/you, they/you can take it” – (and in the next breath they can accuse the other of being “too sensitive”).
+We are not allowed that excuse.
+Others’ experiences, whether identical or far worse, are minimized and tossed aside.
+If finally cornered and unable to deny that someone else has suffered more, you’ll hear rationalizations like: “It’s different for them/you, they/you can take it” – (but in the next breath they can very well accuse you of being “too sensitive”).

 Are They Just Insecure?

 From everything I’ve read, and experienced, I don’t believe so, at least not in the majority of cases.
 It’s another tactic we can too easily fall for: feeling sorry for all the “pain” the narcissist is going through.